HanL1223/JR_Recommender/projects/cafe-analytics/README.md

 Ensure Python is installed on your computer.
 You can download and install Python from the [official website](https://www.python.org/downloads/).

+Google Cloud SDK is required to authenticate and access Google BigQuery.
+Follow the instructions on [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) to install it on your computer.

 ### Install Required Libraries

 1. Open a command prompt or terminal on your computer.